couchbaselabs/docs-ng/content/couchbase-manual-2.0/command-line-interface-for-administration.markdown

 [Backing Up Using
 cbbackup](couchbase-manual-ready.html#couchbase-backup-restore-backup-cbbackup).

 **Using cbbackup from Couchbase Server 2.0 with 1.8.x**

-Be aware that you can use `cbbackup` 2.x to backup data from a Couchbase 1.8.x cluster, including 1.8.
+You can use `cbbackup` 2.x to backup data from a Couchbase 1.8.x cluster, including 1.8.
 To do so you use the same command options you use when you backup a 2.0 cluster except you provide it the hostname and port for the 1.8.x cluster.
 You do not need to even install Couchbase Server 2.0 in order to use `cbbackup 2.x` to backup Couchbase Server 1.8.x.
 You can get a copy of the tool from the [Couchbase command-line tools GitHub repository](https://github.com/couchbase/couchbase-cli).
 After you get the tool, go to the directory where you cloned the tool and perform the command.
 For
 instance: